perkinssibyl076/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's important to first write clear, readable code that works correctly, and only then optimize if profiling indicates that a particular section of code is causing performance issues.